johannes-editor/johannes/README.md

 - `demo/` – static files used by the demo application
 - `tests/` – helper files for unit tests

-## CSS Classes

-Johannes exposes a set of CSS classes that can be used to style editable blocks:

-* `.focusable` – indicates whether an element can be focused
-* `.focus` – highlights the primary focus when multiple focusable elements are present
-* `.deletable` – allows deletion of empty elements via the delete or backspace key
-* `.swittable` – indicates that an element can change its type
-* `.draggable` – marks an element as draggable
-* `.drag-handler` – used along with `draggable="true"` for drag and drop handlers
-* `.block` – general class for block elements
-* `.editable` – focuses the cursor when navigating the document with arrow keys
-* `.key-trigger` – marks elements that trigger actions on key press
-* `.johannes-editor` – the main editor container
-* `.johannes-content-element` – content elements within the editor

 ## Contributing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to propose